What we learned from Pete Carroll on Monday: Russell Wilson is off to his best start ever

 In what added to the positivity leaving the desert, the Seahawks suffered no significant new injuries.

 In fact, Seattle’s injury report for Monday — and Carroll’s comments — seemed to indicate only one player is in real danger of missing the game, offensive lineman Ethan Pocic, who has been out the past two weeks with a back/neck issue.
-Carroll reiterated that running back Rashaad Penny should play Thursday after missing the last two games with a hamstring injury.
+Carroll reiterated that running back Rashaad Penny should play Thursday after missing the past two games with a hamstring injury.

-Getting physically ready to play another game so quickly is the biggest challenge of the Thursday night games, which appear here to stay despite some players’ protests — TV ratings for this year’s slate have been as strong as ever.
+Getting physically ready to play another game so quickly is the biggest challenge of the Thursday night games, which appear here to stay despite some players’ protests — TV ratings for the slate this year have been as strong as ever.

-The Seahawks will have light workouts this week with players mostly trying to get back into gameday physical mode quickly.
+The Seahawks will have light workouts this week with players mostly trying to get back into game-day physical mode quickly.

 “We definitely have a routine and a real clear process to go through to help the players be ready and recover from the Sunday game to get ready to play football,’’ Carroll said.

-That process has proved pretty time-tested — Seattle is 8-1 on Thursday night under Carroll.
+That process has proven pretty well-tested — Seattle is 8-1 on Thursday night under Carroll.

 Exactly what that process is, though, Carroll said he’ll keep a secret.

-But whether it’s simply that Seattle is coming off a solid win while the Rams had a shocking home loss to Tampa Bay on Sunday, or the Seahawks’ Thursday night history, bettors in Vegas jumped quickly on the Seahawks on Monday.
+But whether it’s simply that Seattle is coming off a solid win while the Rams had a shocking home loss to Tampa Bay on Sunday, or the Seahawks’ Thursday night history, bettors in Las Vegas jumped quickly on the Seahawks on Monday.

-After the Rams were installed initially as 1½-point favorites, most lines had moved in Seattle’s favor by Monday afternoon with Seattle as much as a 2-point favorite at a couple of sportsbooks.
+After the Rams were installed initially as 1½-point favorites, most lines had moved in Seattle’s favor by Monday afternoon with Seattle as much as a two-point favorite at a couple of sportsbooks.

 Here’s more of what we learned from Carroll on Monday: